corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli-examples.md

 menu:
   corda-enterprise-4-12:
     identifier: corda-enterprise-4-12-tvu-cli-examples
-    parent: corda-enterprise-4-12-tvu-cli
+    parent: corda-enterprise-4-12-tvu
 tags:
 - tvu cli
 - tvu
 - transaction validator utility
 title: TVU CLI command examples
-weight: 100
+weight: 300
 ---

 # TVU CLI command examples

-The TVU tool streams and validates all the transactions from a provided database.
-This database can be provided directly by the user using `-d` or `--datasource` CLI option or can be picked up from a `node.conf` file when the node’s base directory is given using the `-b` or `--base-directory` CLI option.

-The following section provides you with the examples of how you can use the TVU CLI commands in practice.
+The following section provides you with the examples of how you can use the Transaction Validator Utility (TVU) CLI features in practice.
 You can modify and use the provided TVU CLI command examples so they work in your project.

-## Verify all transactions in a database
+In the following examples the TVU's `JAR` was copied to the node's directory.

+## Transaction validation

 This example shows how to:
 * Verify all transactions in a database and record the progress.

 Command: `java -jar transaction-validator.jar -d dataSource.url=jdbc:postgresql://localhost:5432/postgres -d dataSource.user=postgres -d dataSource.password=my_password -d dataSourceClassName=org.postgresql.ds.PGSimpleDataSource -l register.txt --cordapp-dir /Users/cordallp/corda/IdeaProjects/corda/cordapp-template-java/build/libs`

-## Verify transactions from a given timestamp
+## Transaction time loading

 This example shows how to:
 * Connect to the node database from reading `node.conf` in `/Users/cordallp/corda/IdeaProjects/corda/cordapp-template-java/build/nodes/PartyA` (`-b` option).